 There is only one problem with this wished-for result: non-flavoured cigarettes will remain freely on sale in every corner shop and supermarket in the US.
 How much benefit to public health is enough?
 What will be the next step?
 Or will there even be a next step?

-It seems to me that if the American Medical Association and their fellow litigants are serious about benefitting public health they won’t stop there: they will campaign and bring lawsuits against the FDA and any others government bodies involved, to ban not just flavoured tobaccos but all tobaccos.
+It seems to me that if the AMA and their fellow litigants are serious about benefitting public health they won’t stop there.
+They will campaign and bring lawsuits against the FDA and any others government bodies involved, to ban not just flavoured tobaccos but all tobaccos.

 When I started smoking as a medical student in the 1960s before the dangers of smoking were realised, I experimented with several types of cigarettes including menthol flavoured ones.
 To a small extent I found that menthol disguised the unpleasant acrid taste of cigarette smoke, but smoking was just something one did in those days, flavour or no flavour.